Glossary

 See definition of sequestered or negative emissions.

-To contribute to the overall increase in carbon sequestration, the organisation must preserve and increase carbon sinks within or outside its value chain (Pillar C).
+To contribute to the overall increase in carbon sequestration, the organisation shall preserve and increase carbon sinks inside or outside its value chain (Pillar C).
 It assesses its contributions to the preservation and increase of global natural and technological carbon sinks:

-• Either within its value chain, by developing its own carbon sinks (direct absorptions) or those upstream (in its supply chain) and downstream (within clients or end users)
+• Either within its value chain, by developing its own carbon sinks (direct removals) or those upstream (in its supply chain) and downstream (within customers or end users)

-• Or outside its value chain, through its financing of sequestration projects (purchase of certified carbon sequestration, direct equity stakes in projects, etc.)
+• Or outside its value chain, thanks to its financing of sequestration projects (purchases of certified carbon sequestration, direct equity stakes in projects, etc.)

 The Bilan Carbone® methodology does not address negative emissions.